 Lastly, create a button in the quicklaunch bar or custom menu to run this macro.
 In Excel 2007, right click on the quicklaunch bar, and in the Choose commands from: list, select: Macros.

 Select the macro Show_menu from the list, then click the button ADD > > and then click OK (you can change the image of the button by clicking Modify and selecting what you want from there.

 If you prefer a keyboard shortcut, you can also click on Macros from the Developer tab in Excel, find the macro Show_menu, and then click Options on the right.
 This will bring up a shortcut screen, where you can for example, press Shift+T (or whatever you like).
 Click OK, and then cancel on the macro menu.

 You’re done!
 You can access your menu by either pressing Ctrl+Shift+T, or by clicking the button on the quicklaunch bar.

-Drop-down menu: Ron DeBruin created an excellent method through which you can create a drop-down list with the macros you so desire, in any hierarchy that you specify.
+Drop-down menu: Ron DeBruin created a “Menu for favorite macros in Excel 2007-2010 (for one workbook)” but it seems to not be operational anymore) through which you can create a drop-down list with the macros you so desire, in any hierarchy that you specify.
 It’s pretty great, if it works for you.